SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 ```

 Note: It is not mandatory to use the `/.well-known/` directory here.
-In contrast to the DID document, web server, path and filename can be arbitrary here as long as we host the resulting Verifiable Credential at this address later on.
+In contrast to the DID document, web server, path and filename can be arbitrary here as long as we host the resulting Gaia-X Credential at this address later on.
-This is true for all the Verifiable Credentials that we will create in the following sections.
+This is true for all the Gaia-X Credentials that we will create in the following sections.

 The Notarization API supports different types of Legal Registration Numbers, including VAT ID which our example uses.

-In the response to this request we receive our first Verifiable Credential from the Notarization API in JSON format.
+In the response to this request we receive our first Gaia-X Credential from the Notarization API in JSON format.
-Below is an example of how such a Verifiable Credential will look like based on the request data above.
+Below is an example of how such a Gaia-X Credential will look like based on the request data above.

 ```json
 {